-The other borrowing relates to amounts owed to the Company's immediate parent undertaking - BTLAH.
-This other borrowing is unsecured and carries a fixed coupon of 8.21% per annum and is contractually repayable on 30 September 2033.
+The loan from the Company's immediate parent undertaking (BTLAH) is unsecured and carries a fixed coupon of 8.21% per annum and is contractually repayable on 30 September 2033.

 Fair value information in relation to borrowings is shown in note 25.